If you ever had a job interview in a foreign language, you know how different it is than speaking the same language in an informal situation.

 3. Why should we hire you?

 Because you’re the best, of course.
 But the recruiters will probably expect a more thorough answer.
-Ideally, you should be talking about your contribution to their company, and make them believe that you are the most motivated and most experienced candidate.
+Ideally, you should be talking about your contribution to their company.
+Convince them that you are the most motivated and most experienced candidate.

-The lack of experience could be compensated by other valuable skill sets, and in any case you really need to be convincing and self-confident when answering this question.
+The lack of experience could be compensated by other valuable skill sets.
+In any case you really need to be convincing and self-confident when answering this question.
 Because if you are not convinced you are the best and they should hire you, they won’t be convinced either.

 To be ready to answer this question in your target language, make sure you can explain how awesome you are.
 Think of all your positive traits, what you are good at and what makes you a great fit for the job.
 Use words such as contribute, development, motivation, problem-solving, accomplish, goals, skills, etc.

 4. What are your greatest (professional) strengths?

 Self-promotion time.
 You should describe your best qualities, and be sure to include the ones which are most relevant for that specific position.
 For example, if you are applying for a management position, you need to say that you are a great leader.
 If the job requires good communication skills, don’t forget to say you are great at interacting with people.